knhakan/secretescapes/README.md

 # Secret Escapes payment application

-A simple repository to implement a payment application for Secret Escapes.
+A simple repository to implement a payment application.
 The project contains both Backend written in Java/Spring Boot and frontend written in ReactJs.
 The directory *secretescapes-webapp* contains the frontend component.
 For database, one in-memory database, H2, have been used.